-Crate training during the night may be a difficult task though especially for a new puppy; you can check our article about crate training a puppy first nigh it has some very informative details and a step by step guide to how to achieve that.
+Crate training during the night may be a difficult task though especially for a new puppy; you can check our article about crate training a puppy first night it has some very informative details and a step-by-step guide to how to achieve that.

 Crating the puppy while at work